NervanaSystems/ngraph/doc/sphinx/source/frameworks/paddle_integ.rst

 nGraph compilation control and trigger method
 --------------------------------------------

 1. **Compile Control**: The compilation of nGraph is controlled with the WITH_NGRAPH option.
-If WITH_NGRAPH=ON, the nGraph library will be downloaded and compiled.
-This option has a corresponding PADDLE_WITH_NGRAPH control.
+If WITH_NGRAPH=ON, nGraph library will be downloaded and compiled.
+This option has a corresponding PADDLE_WITH_NGRAPH flag.
 If WITH_NGRAPH=OFF, the relevant code will not be compiled.

 2. **Trigger Control**: FLAGS_use_ngraph triggers nGraph.
 If this option is set to *true*, nGraph will be triggered by the PaddlePaddle executor to convert and execute the supported subgraph.
 Examples are provided under paddle/benchmark/fluid/ngraph, and the scripts can be executed with the following command line:
       - FLAGS_ues_ngrap=true python train.py